 - Pardot (a SalesForce product)

-If you want to dive in deeper, I recommend checking out these 3 websites for objective marketing automation comparison.
+If you want to dive in deeper, I recommend checking out these 3 resources to review and compare marketing automation software.

 Once you're done reviewing them, be sure to weigh the solutions against your own budget, resources and objectives.